Southern Yakutia (Sakha)

 geo-political entity we love or came to love always transcends ethnicity, race,

-religion and political belief; I mean people like us who embraced an advanced
+religion, and political belief; I mean people like us who embraced an advanced

 ideal that focuses on the wellbeing of humanity.
 Today, we seem to be the ones

-who are out of touch with reality.”
+who are out of touch with reality because populists and ultra-nationalists are

 “Boris Kukinovich, we shouldn’t dwell on the current state of